wssimms/gssquared/Docs/DiskII.md

 ## Disk-drive sound emulation

 Well, everyone else does it.
 I guess I have to, ha ha.
 OE has all the classic Shugart sounds.
+Works, but could use some tidying up.